sansillusion/espLightServer/README.md

 change the led strip color (pin 12 (Red), 13 (Blue), 14 (green) on Wemos Lolin)

-it has Seven basic pages:
+it has these basic pages:

 "/" for controling the LED strip color